 Students receive advising and are registered for their first term at AUD by an Admissions Coordinator.
+During subsequent terms, undergraduate students are assigned an Academic Advisor housed in the Office of Student Affairs.

-During subsequent terms (up to the completion of 60 credit hours), undergraduate students receive advising and obtain authorization to register from an Academic Advisor housed in the Student Affairs Office.
-However, Engineering students are advised and must obtain prior approval from their Academic Advisor throughout their residency at AUD.
+All undergraduate students (up to the completion of 90 credit hours), must receive advising and obtain authorization to register from their Academic Advisor.
+However, Engineering Students are advised and must obtain prior approval from their Academic Advisor throughout their residency at AUD.
 Moreover, students returning from suspension are to be advised and should receive prior approval from the Office of Student Affairs throughout their residency at AUD, irrespective of the CGPA attained subsequent to their return from suspension.

-A student who has earned greater than 60 credit hours is assigned a faculty member who acts as his or her advisor.
-With the exception of candidates in Engineering, upon completion of 60 credit hours, students no longer need to obtain an Advisor's approval in order to register.
+With the exception of candidates in Engineering, upon completion of 90 credit hours, students no longer need to obtain an Advisor's approval in order to register.

 Students are encouraged to maintain close contact with their Advisor during their time at AUD.
-Advisors provide them with information and perspective related to academic policy and concerns, specific course-related problems/issues and other academic or professionally related matters.
+Advisors provide them with information and perspective related to academic policy and concerns, specific course related problems/issues and other academic professionally related development.
 Nonetheless, students are expected to assume responsibility for program planning and course selection since ultimately the responsibility for fulfilling degree requirements rests squarely with the student.
 They are required to become intimately familiar with the various program requirements and necessary requisite coursework and sequencing.